-Once a simple bar and family home, the Plainland Hotel has come a long way since it opened its doors in 1914.
+Once a humble bar and family home, the Plainland Hotel has come a long way since it opened its doors in 1905.

-After gaining experience in Dalby at his father's Arcadia Hotel, Dick with Rita branched out on their own, settling on Plainland for its prime location on the main western highway.
+After gaining experience in Dalby at his father's Arcadia Hotel, Dick and his wife Rita Mary sought a pub of their own.
+They chose Plainland for its prime location on the main western highway.

 Dick and Rita Porter ran the Plainland Hotel for thirty years, where it was home to their children Bob, Robyn and Annette.